ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 existing tags will not be modified.

 This function is useful when using boto3 'add_tags' and 'remove_tags' functions.
 Be sure to use the other helper function 'boto3_tag_list_to_ansible_dict' to get an appropriate tag dict before calling this function.
+Since the AWS APIs are not uniform (e.g. EC2 versus Lambda) this will work without modification for some (Lambda) and others may need modification before using these values (such as EC2, with requires the tags to unset to be in the form [{'Key': key1}, {'Key': key2}]).